thisisyashgarg/meme-generator/README.md

 # Meme Generator

-This is a meme generator that takes input text and dynamically adds it to the meme.
+This is a meme generator that genrates a random meme template and takes input text, dynamically adds it to a meme.
 You can download the meme as well.
+This was a fun project to make.
+Have fun with it.

 ## Getting Started

-Clone the project by using `git clone ` and install the dependencies with `npm install`.
+Clone the project by using `git clone https://github.com/thisisyashgarg/meme-generator.git` and install the dependencies with `npm install`.

 ## Usage